tjadams/Coding-Problems/dsalgo/README.md

 4. We repeat a similar process for the remaining character's in the input String

 #### Advantages
-Provides fast solutions to common String problems.
+- Provides fast solutions to common String problems.
 These solutions are faster than most "naive" methods i.e. recursion.
+- A trie can check if a String is a prefix of another String in O(n) time where n is the length of the string.
+One might think to use a hash table but a hash table can (probably, im not 100% sure) only check if a String is in fact a word (i.e. a dictionary)

 #### Disadvantages
 - Space complexity can get large
 - Most of the speediness relies on having a fixed alphabet.
 If your alphabet is tens of thousands of symbols instead of just 26 letters then the performance will be less impressive

 #### Example usages that work uniquely well with this data structure
-- Searching for one String inside another
+- Searching for one String inside another.
+This is also called a "prefix lookup"
 - counting the number of Strings with a common prefix given an array of Strings
 - lexicographical sort can be performed by a preorder traversal (i think) if the values are stored in a particular ordering...
 I'll have to investigate this further

 # Contributing
 ## Algorithm documentation skeleton